January 25, 2022

-Stage IV Hodgkin lymphoma survivor: An immunotherapy clinical trial put
+Stage IV Hodgkin lymphoma survivor: An immunotherapy clinical trial put me in remission

 Cancer doesn’t run in my family, so when I noticed a small swelling on my collar bone in March 2020, I just shrugged it off.
 I travel a lot for work, and I carry a heavy tote with a computer around.
 I figured my left shoulder was just injured from the straps.
 I had no idea it was actually a symptom of Hodgkin lymphoma.
 I was only 32.

 But the lump didn’t go away, even after several months.
 Then, the intense itching started.
 That’s when I finally went to see my family doctor.
 He ordered an X-ray, which indicated the lump was either cancer or a fatty mass.
 He ordered a CT scan to get a better look at it.
 When those results came back, he said it was probably cancer.
 And I told him, “Well, if that’s the case, then I’m going to the best place in the world for treatment.”

 I grew up in Huntsville, which is only about an hour north of Houston.
 MD Anderson is practically in my back yard.
 I’ve heard about its reputation for years.
 So, why would I go anywhere else?

 At MD Anderson, I met with Dr. Sairah Ahmed, a lymphoma and myeloma specialist.
 First, she confirmed my Hodgkin lymphoma diagnosis.
 Then, she recommended a clinical trial that could only be found at a few places, including MD Anderson.
 It involved a new combination of chemotherapy and immunotherapy drugs that she thought would put me in remission.